How to Travel Solo: 50+ Tips

 - A GPS is a fabulous tool but don’t rely on it.
 Have a map and compass when road-tripping solo.

 Part of knowing how to travel solo is knowing how to do so safely.
-In addition to reading this post, please read the Solo Travel Safety post to ensure that all goes well with your travels.
-You can also check out The Best of Solo Travel page as it has lots of solo travel stories.
+Please read Solo Travel Safety: 15 analog safety tips, 12 digital safety tools and check out the Solo Travel Safety section.
+You can also check out The Best of Solo Travel page for lots of solo travel stories.